The Weak Gravity Conjecture: A Review

 The reason that exponential decay of correlators and volume-law entanglement are in tension is that the former suggests only short-range entanglement is present, while the latter requires long-range entanglement.
 If the entropy of $A_R\cup A_L$ is growing like the volume, then since the total state is pure all this entanglement must be purified by something in the complementary region.
 Such a purification is unlikely, given the exponential decay of correlation with distance.
 This intuition has been formalized in $1+1$ dimensions into a precise theorem \cite{Hastings:2007iok}, and it quite plausibly holds in general.

 If the tension just described indeed constitutes a contradiction, then the only way out is for the thermodynamic description of the extremal black brane to break down.
 There are two ways this can happen.
 The first way is that there could be an exactly BPS particle, which turns out to lead to power-law correlators and thus removes the tension.
 This is the situation which is realized for BPS branes in supersymmetric theories.
 The second possibility, which has so far been manifested for all non-supersymmetric extremal branes, is that there is some kind of matter present which causes the brane to be unstable.
 Had we been discussing small black holes, such an instability would have immediately required the existence of superextremal charged particle and thus given a derivation of some version of the WGC.
 For large black holes however there are more possibilities for the instability.
-Indeed this topic has a long history in the literature on applications of AdS/CFT to condensed matter physics, where the various possibilities go under the names ``holographic superconductor'' \cite{Hartnoll:2008vx}, \cite{Gubser:2008px}, \cite{Hartnoll:2008kx} or ``holographic Fermi surface'' \cite{Liu:2009dm}, \cite{Faulkner:2009wj}, \cite{Hartnoll:2009ns} depending on whether the particle causing the instability is a boson or a fermion.
-The rough idea for the bosonic case is as follows: in the near-horizon region the gauge kinetic term \be -(\nabla^\mu\phi-inA^\mu \phi)^\dagger(\nabla_\mu \phi-inA_\mu\phi)-m^2\phi^\dagger \phi \ee for a boson of charge $ne$ leads to an effective mass \be m^2_\mathrm{eff}=m^2-\frac{n^2e^2}{\kappa^2} \ee in the near-horizon $AdS_2$ region.
+Indeed this topic has a long history in the literature on applications of AdS/CFT to condensed matter physics, where the various possibilities go under the names ``holographic superconductor'' \cite{Hartnoll:2008vx, Gubser:2008px, Hartnoll:2008kx} or ``holographic Fermi surface'' \cite{Liu:2009dm, Faulkner:2009wj, Hartnoll:2009ns} depending on whether the particle causing the instability is a boson or a fermion.
+The rough idea for the bosonic case is as follows: in the near-horizon region the gauge kinetic term \be -(\nabla^\mu\phi-inA^\mu \phi)^\dagger(\nabla_\mu \phi-inA_\mu\phi)-m^2\phi^\dagger \phi \ee for a boson of charge $n$ leads to an effective mass \be m^2_\mathrm{eff}=m^2-\frac{n^2e^2}{\kappa^2} \ee in the near-horizon $AdS_2$ region.